|On this page…|

 Enter optimtool in the Command Window to open the Optimization app.

 Select lsqlin from the selection of solvers.
-Use the default algorithm.
+Use the Active set algorithm.

 Enter the following to create variables for the objective function: